ArtifexSoftware/mupdf.js/examples/vue/README.md

 This project was generated with [Vite](https://vitejs.dev/).

+## Setup

+Before running the development server or building the project, make sure to install the dependencies:
+`npm i`

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application will automatically reload if you change any of the source file